 And if you have children who fear the heat from chili, as we do, be assured that this recipe has passed our kids’ chili taste test.
 They actually love this chili jam and ask for thirds!

 So here is the recipe for our Tomato Chili Ginger Jam.

-Preserving Saucepan or other large stainless steel saucepan (avoid aluminium)
+- Preserving Saucepan or another large stainless steel saucepan (avoid aluminum)

 The best chili jam recipe is one that will have you making it again and again because there are so many delicious ways to use it!
 Here are a few ways we have used our Tomato Chili Ginger Jam:

 - Basil And Corn Fritters topped with labneh (yogurt cheese) and drizzled with Tomato Chili and Ginger Jam.